alexrudy/postalicious/readme.txt

 = Version 2.8 =

+* Fixed a bug where Postalicious kept updating the delicious URL.

+= Version 2.8 =

 * Postalicious now uses the bundled SimplePie version when available.
 * Some people where having problems with Postalicious being unable to fetch the delicious feeds, unfortunately there's not much I can do about it since it's caused by a change in the delicious's server configuration.
 A workaround is to route the delicious RSS feed through some service such as Feedburner.
 To enable this functionality, I've changed delicious to be a URL service.